m-rbt01/general-exercises/stone-wall.md

 DECLARE blocks array
 DECLARE count
 FOREACH height in H
+    WHILE end IS GREATER THAN height THEN
+        POP end from blocks
+    ENDWHILE
     IF blocks IS EMPTY OR end IS LESS THAN height THEN PUSH height to blocks
         INCREMENT count
-    ENDIF
-    ELSEIF end IS GREATER THAN height THEN
-        POP end from blocks
     ENDIF
 ENDFOREACH
 RETURN count